ma-se/PrusaClone1/README.md

             * sensorless homeing for z is yields difficulties
 * i3 prusa rework extruder
     * adjusted extruder steps from 500 to 650 steps/mm
+    * improve slicer settings

 ## TODO
-* Investigate of stepper driver strange behaviour
+* Investigate stepper driver`s strange behaviour
-* sonsorless homing for z
+* sensorless homing for z
     * How precise are the tmc2130?
+* Offset for x, y, z

 ## Credits
 Thanks to all the people working on this useful piece of software.
 Especially the marlin dev team.